mayli10/deep-learning-chatbot/README.md

 Step 5: Train with [nmt-chatbot](https://github.com/daniel-kukiela/nmt-chatbot)
 ------------------------------------------------------------------------------------
+**Get ready for the motherlode of timesucks** - *training your model* This is where the biggest bugs and obstacles will arise.
+If you can't train your model, then all this hard work is for nothing, so you and I both will keep finding a way to make it work until it does.
+Before showing you how to run your model, let me first tell you my story and how I am still fighting this battle right now so you don't make the same mistakes as me.

-I originally began with my mac, but it soon became clear that I wouldn't be able to even begin without using tensorflow-gpu, which isn't supported on OS operation systems anymore.
+I originally naively began attemping to train my bot with my mac, but it soon became clear that I wouldn't be able to even begin without using tensorflow-gpu, which isn't supported on OS operation systems anymore.
 So, George Witteman graciously pulled out his Linux system 8gb of memory and 1.5 tb of storage to train on.
 Even then, it took 11 hours to train, and it hadn't even finished training.

 So after getting Paperspace approved, I decided to spring $10 and go ahead.
 Use this link for $10 of free credit for a virtual environment.